18F/uswds-jekyll/pages/home.md

       src: /assets/img/file-code-o.png
       alt: 'CLI'
     title: Command line tools are here too.
     description: Use preinstalled software modules, or install our own with Conda or compile them yourself.
-Containers are supported too. analysis.
+Containers are supported, too.
 If you need something to meet your needs [let us know](/support/request-software).
   - image:
       src: /assets/img/hdd-o.png
       alt: 'Storage'
     title: Storage solutions.
-    description: We offer fast data transfer tools like Globus are upgrading our cluster to have 7.3 petabytes of storage.
+    description: We offer fast data transfer tools like Globus and we are upgrading our clusters to have 7.3 petabytes of storage.
   - image:
      src: /assets/img/book.png
      alt: 'Training'